Want the secondhand scoop?

 In addition, “goods that are made in the U.S. and are repaired or altered across the border — for example, a specialized good in the U.S. might require repair in Canada, or vice versa,” would not be subject to the surtax, according to the CBSA's documentation.
 However, “if the good were in Canada, it would need to already be duty paid.”

-Note that there is a different value for duty exemption of CA$200 for in-person border crossings after you have visited the U.S. for between 24-48 hours, and CA$800 after 48 hours.
+Note there is a different value for duty exemption of CA$200 for in-person border crossings after you have visited the U.S. for between 24-48 hours, and CA$800 after 48 hours.
 This is not the same as the CA$150 value for duty for packages being shipped via courier, or the CA$20 value for duty for items being shipped via mail.

-Are antiques over 100 years old exempt?
+Are antiques over 100 years old exempt from tariffs?

 Under the United States-Mexico-Canada (USMCA/CUSMA/T-MEC) free trade agreement, many classifications of antiques over 100 years old, or over 250 years old, were exempt from tariffs and duties.